wotschofsky/domain-digger/SETUP.md

 Development mode can be initiated using `pnpm dev`.
 For production, the app should be deployed on Vercel to ensure all features function as expected.

-The codebase can/should be formatted with Prettier using `pnpm format`.
+The codebase can and should be formatted with Prettier using `pnpm format`.

 ## Configuring the project

 For full functionality, Domain Digger relies on Upstash Redis and Google BigQuery.

 Credentials are provided through environment variables.
-Using [a .env file as per the Next.js docs](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables#loading-environment-variables) is recommended.
+Using [a .env file as per the Next.js docs](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) is recommended.
 All required variables are documented in the [example env file](./.env.example).

+### Deployment Platform

+As of writing this, Vercel is the only platform able to correctly deploy Domain Digger.
+Both Cloudflare Pages and Netlify do not correctly support all required features.

+While a traditional non-serverless deployment is possible, the DNS map won't work correctly.

 ### Upstash

 Head to the [Upstash Console](https://console.upstash.com) and create a Redis database from there.
-Retrieve credentials for `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`.
+Retrieve credentials for `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` (scroll down to the "REST API" section).

 ### Google Cloud